 Although there were a lot of arguments about the paradoxes, recent paper related to the quantum interferences convince us of the validity of the concept.
-For example, the atom interference by using Bose-Einstein condensates (BECs) has been reported experimentally and theoretically.
-[3, 4] The coherence length of an electron or electron-electron interference by using the Aharonov-Bohm oscillations in an electronic MZI has been discussed theoretically.
-[5, 6] A plasmonic modulator utilizing an interference of coherent electron waves through the Aharonov-Bohm effect has been studied by the author.
-[7] The entangle states have been widely discussed experimentally and theoretically.
-[8-13] The photon interference by using nested MZIs and vibrate mirrors has been measured and analyzed.
-[14, 15] The double-slit electron diffraction has been experimentally demonstrated.
-[16] However, BECs, condensate and bosonization systems correspond to mixed states with or without coherence rather than pure states, and no paper can solve the paradoxes.
+For example, quantum mechanical superpositions by some experiments have been reviewed.
+[3] The atom interference by using Bose-Einstein condensates (BECs) has been reported experimentally and theoretically.
+[4, 5] The coherence length of an electron or electron-electron interference by using the Aharonov-Bohm oscillations in an electronic MZI has been discussed theoretically.
+[6, 7] A plasmonic modulator utilizing an interference of coherent electron waves through the Aharonov-Bohm effect has been studied by the author.
+[8] The entangle states have been widely discussed experimentally and theoretically.
+[9-14] The photon interference by using nested MZIs and vibrate mirrors has been measured and analyzed.
+[15, 16] The double-slit electron diffraction has been experimentally demonstrated.
+[17] According to our analysis, BECs corresponds to mixed states with coherence rather than pure states.
+The paper related to the entangle state, interferences by nested MZIs and Aharonov-Bohmeffect [6-8, 13-16] can not solve the paradoxes.
+However, BECs, condensate and bosonization systems correspond to mixed states with or without coherence rather than pure states, and no paper can solve the paradoxes.

-In this paper, we offer a new insight of the single pho-

-ton and electron interference that can solve the paradoxes.
+In this paper, we offer a new insight of the single photon and electron interference that can solve the paradoxes.
 According to the new insight, there is no concept of quantum-superposition and pure states whose probabilities are fundamental sense in nature.
 Only the concept of mixed states whose probabilities are statistical sense is valid in nature.
-The new insight gives us novel and important results, i.e., improved understanding of the uncertainty principle non-related to measurements, elimination of zero-point energy without artificial subtraction, derivation of spontaneous symmetry breaking without complexity and knowledge that Quantum theory is a kind of statistical physics.
+The new insight gives us novel and important results, i.e., improved understanding of the uncertainty principle non-related to measurements, elimination of zero-point energy on average without artificial subtraction, derivation of spontaneous symmetry breaking without complexity and knowledge that Quantum theory is a kind of statistical physics.

 In addition, new insight can conclude that the concept of entangle state is also not valid in nature though there have been reported the validity of the concept of entangle states.
-[8-13] We will discuss the entangle state by using the new insight in other letter.
-[17]
+[9-14] We will discuss the entangle state by using the new insight in other letter.
+[18]

-In section and , we show easy example of Gaussian photon beam or electron flow to explain that single photon or electron can be described by substantial (localized) photon or electron and non-localized potentials.
+In section II, we show easy example of Gaussian photon beam to explain that single photon can be described by substantial (localized) photon and non-observable potentials.
 In addition, more general description by using gauge invariance is offered.
-In section and , we show the calculation of the interferences by using states represent the substantial photon or electron and the non-localized potentials, which does not require quantum-superposition states.
-In section , we discuss the paradoxes related to quantum-superposition states, zero-point energy and spontaneous symmetry breaking.
-In section , we summarize the findings of this work.
+In section IV, we also show easy explanation that we should recognize the existence of the potentials in two-slit electron interference experiment.
+In section III and V, we show the calculation of the interferences by using states represent the substantial photon or electron and the non-observable potentials, which does not require quantum-superposition states.
+In section VI, we discuss the paradoxes related to quantum-superposition states, zero-point energy, spontaneous symmetry breaking and general treatment of single particle interferences.
+In section VII, we summarize the findings of this work.